StonecoldLi/Revit2Reality_Project/README.md

 - Problems to solve
   - Seems that https://www.kaggle.com/datasets/wwymak/architecture-dataset is a greater dataset to select training data from.
   - Maybe we need to filter the dark mode pictures firstly.

+### 2) 5.21

+- Attempting to get a better result, I added more realistic building images from the architecture-dataset from kaggle (https://www.kaggle.com/datasets/wwymak/architecture-dataset) to trainB and fitered several weird buildings' images (totally 5757 images).
+For trainA set, I just used Data_Augmentation technique to get nearly 4000 images from Revit wireframe style.
+- The results are shown as follow:

+  - epoch 1: